otto-de/retail-api-hub-documentation/03_products_api/README.md

   - a list of *details* providing more details of the element (e.g. the affected attribute).
 - Please see below for the list and explanation of the possible elements.
 - All reported elements in the **errors** block lead to a rejection of the entire product.
 The product will not be created/updated at all.
-- All reported elements in the **warnings** block lead to a rejection of the individual attribute: The product will still be created/updated in general, however the individual attribute will not be set or - in case of an update - it will be reset.
+- All reported elements in the **warnings** block lead to a rejection of the individual attribute or inform you about a not provided individual attribute which will not be set: The product will still be created/updated in general, however the individual attribute will not be set or - in case of an update - it will be reset.
-- All reported elements in the **infos** block will not affect the data submission and are for information purpose only (e.g. providing information about not yet submitted recommended information)

 ### Variants level